Evaluation and Treatment Planning

 Surgical Procedure to Place Implants

-Once Dr. Gittleman has prepared the surgical treatment plan and fabricated the surgical guide (if applicable), the next step is surgery.
+Once Dr. Gittleman prepares the surgical plan and creates the surgical guide (if needed), the next step is surgery.
 Dr. Gittleman will place the implant in the area of your missing or extracted teeth.
-Bone grafting material is also commonly placed in conjunction with the implant to aid in integrating it into the bone.
+We also commonly place bone grafting material with the implant to help it integrate into the bone.

-Once we place the implant, Dr. Gittleman will place a healing cap over the area to protect the implant during integration.
+After placing the implant, Dr. Gittleman will cover the area with a healing cap.
+This protects the implant as it integrates.
 In osseointegration, the bone cells fuse to the implants, creating a strong bond.
 This is the longest part of the implant process and typically averages 4 months in most patients.

 It will take some time for the bone and implants to fuse properly.
-During the integration period, we attach a healing abutment to the implant, and the space remains empty until full integration occurs.
-If the missing tooth is in a highly visible area, we may place a temporary dental restoration in the mouth immediately after the implant surgery.
+During integration, we attach a healing abutment to the implant.
+The space remains empty until integration is complete.
+If the missing tooth is highly visible, we may place a temporary restoration immediately after surgery.

 Restorative Phase